emmyoh/zebra/README.md

 # `text-db`

-A vector database for querying semantically similar data.
+A vector database for querying meaningfully similar data.
 The database can be extended to support documents of many data types; at the moment, only textual data is supported.

 ## Installation